BigIdeasForum/bigideasforum.github.io/_posts/2016/2016-05-06-future-library.md

 ---
 layout: post
-title:  The Future of the Library
+title:  Future of the Library
 subtitle: A World Without Books
 date:   2016-05-02 19:00:00
 categories: Pam